alan-turing-institute/ADViCE/content/community-guidelines/code-of-conduct.md

 ---
-title: "Code of Conduct"
+title: "Participation Guidelines"
 draft: false
 ---
 # Contributor Covenant Code of Conduct

-This Code of Conduct document outlines our expectations for participants within the team as well as this online repository (ADViCE).
+This Participation Guidelines document outlines our expectations for participants within the team as well as this ADViCE online repository.
 We also provide steps to reporting any concern, uncomfortable situation or unacceptable behaviour by other participants.
-We are committed to providing a welcoming, collaborative and inspiring experience for all and expect our code of conduct to be honoured.
+We are committed to providing a welcoming, collaborative and inspiring experience for all and expect our Particiaption Guidelines to be honoured.

 ### Diversity Statement